 Not breaking down financial barriers in their mind

 This is where it all starts.
 We all come from different backgrounds that leave an imprint.
-Someone had a poor childhood, someone was told that all rich people are bad, someone was told that it’s impossible to become rich, we’re all prepared for a 9 to 5 job, building a career and so on.
+Someone had a poor childhood, someone was told that all rich people are bad, someone was told that it’s impossible to become wealthy, we’re all prepared for a 9 to 5 job, building a career and so on.
 Such ideas start to influence us even though we may not notice.
 But the truth is that those ideas have nothing to do with you.
 They existed in the minds of other people.
 Those people believed in them, so they did nothing to change that plan in their mind, and that’s what they got.

 You always get what you believe in.
 Aim for the stars and you’ll reach the sky!
 Question all financial beliefs that exist in your mind.
 Where did you get them from?
 Are they true?
 Do you want them to apply to you?
 If you find out that your beliefs are not true (for example, like the belief that all rich people are bad), if you find out that your beliefs are just limiting beliefs and you’re not satisfied with where you are in life – fight your limiting beliefs and break down those financial barriers that exist in your mind.
 Believe in the opposite, do the opposite to what you’ve been doing and you’ll get different results.